acesgoplaces/main/README.md

 PLACES is an extension to SCDF's Advanced C3* Emergency System (ACES) that aims to address this problem by allowing callers to quickly and accurately share their location and other information with 995 operators.
 It sends a SMS link that when opened, automatically transmits the caller's location, the direction he/she is facing, to the 995 operator.
 The caller can also be directed to share photos, videos, or open a livestream, through that same link.

 When using PLACES, there is no need for callers to download an app.
-It also works on both Android and iOS devices.
-Location sharing may also work on older devices (e.g. Nokias) running Symbian or other operating systems.
+It also works on both Android and iOS, which run on approximately 99% of all mobile phones in Singapore.

 PLACES also helps aggregate information from multiple simultaneous callers.
 It maps callers' locations on a screen, allowing operators to identify the location of the incident from two or more callers even in the absence of landmarks and reference points.
 It also helps with sense-making.
 For instance, it can help operators identify when multiple callers are describing the same incident, or if there are two separate incidents or fire points occuring simultaneously.
 It therefore allows SCDF to use its limited resources more effectively.